 As I stumble upon a section of Nolan & Hawthorne’s paper on teleology and backward causation, I wonder whether the theory of double causality could be at play in the back and forth between a black hole and a white hole.
 Could white holes spew out antimatter in a scenario in which two universes are both expanding from the point of view of their internal inhabitants, who identify matter with the particles that move in their spacetimes and antimatter with the particles that move in the time reversely symmetric universe?
 Can such a mechanism be looked at as a recycling device in which nothing gets lost but is being converted into particles which, in turn, are being tunneled from one universe to the next?
 Or could particles be traveling back from the future and mingle midway at the bottom of the “pit” with positive-energy particles traveling forward in time?

 But for now, let’s stick to a more familiar view of the arrow of time and see the “creative advance of reality”* as it is “intrinsically experiential”.
 Black holes have an intrinsic dimension where particles of a wayward star are shredded by their gravitational pull and tunneled to the other side.
 And from the other end, quantum processes burst into macroscopic matter.
 What comes in and out are elements of reality.
 The Universe comes to know itself through them, experiencing all its potentialities.
 Wings of earthly feathers lift my mind as I look from above the shedding of the human body and liken the after-life to a white hole.
+But then white holes do not physically exist, Roger Penrose insists.

 This blog is a story to be told with a beginning and a plot.
 Like time itself, it only goes one way, picking up ideas and thoughts left off from one post to the next.
 Every post adds another piece to the puzzle, another angle to the problem at hand, another brick to the house of thoughts and ideas as I try over and over again to get it right until all the pieces of the plot are assembled.